 What are the top-scoring items?

 What items are irrelevant for the purpose of this meeting?

 (Single) Results tables

-Results tables differ by rating method.
-For the most popular rating method, numeric scale, results tables give not just the mean (average) rating for each item but also the details, i.e. how many participants have selected any particular value.
+Results tables not only give the mean rating but also how many participants have selected any particular value.

 You can highlight dissent, by marking up high values for (normalized) Standard Deviation.

 If you have let participants pick 'teams', results can be analyzed by 'team' or between 'teams'.

 Results table for rating by numeric scale